 Single-layer board 4 in 90 lbs 210 lbs

 MSL board 4 in 200 lbs 550 lbs

 Manufacturers often indicate its weight capacity when the board has a weaker construction than the recommended weight.

 Why can’t we have too little board?

 The board must smoothly glide on the water.
-If the board is too small or has a skirting structure, under our weight it will easily sink.
-Rowing will look like we push the board through the water and we will move very slowly.
+It will quickly sink if the commission is too small or has a skirting structure under our weight.

 Why don’t we want to have a too heavy board?